addcarwidgets logoAdd Car Widgets

 Apple ships eight built-in CarPlay wallpapers in iOS 26.0 — four light variants (sand dunes, a glacial blue, a warm sunrise gradient, a pale topographic map) and four dark variants (a deep navy, a black-with-stars motif, a graphite, and a charcoal gradient).
 They auto-switch by time of day if you leave the “Appearance” toggle on Automatic.

 What Apple doesn't ship: a way to pick a photo from your iPhone library.
 The native CarPlay Wallpaper picker has no “Choose from Photos” affordance.
 That's a deliberate constraint, presumably because Apple doesn't want a driver scrolling their camera roll while parked in a turn lane.
-Reasonable, but it leaves a gap that third-party apps fill.
+Reasonable — and it is a hard limit, not a gap an app can fill: Apple publishes no API that would let a third-party app write a CarPlay wallpaper.

 1. Step 1: Open Settings on your iPhone.
 Tap General, then scroll to CarPlay.
 Tap the name of the car you want to customize — the wallpaper is stored per-vehicle, so a rental Toyota and your daily car can have different backgrounds.

-2. Step 2: Tap Wallpaper.You'll see the eight Apple-shipped options as a 2x4 grid.
+2. Step 2: Tap Wallpaper.You'll see the wallpapers iOS 26 ships as a grid.
 Tap one to preview.
-The preview renders in the CarPlay aspect ratio so you see exactly what the car gets.
+The preview renders in the CarPlay aspect ratio so you see exactly what the car gets, and each option has its own light and dark rendering.

 The aspect ratio nobody warns you about